KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/scorecard.rst

        When the targets contain parametric KPIs the target/perspective evaluation cannot be completed for value absence.
 Therefore the warning lights turn grey.
 The right visualization of the scorecard must be implemented through a scorecard document.
 Check the following to have more details on how to develop a scorecard document.

-The same choice is available at the perspective level (refer to next figure), that is:
+The same choice is available at the perspective level that is:

 -  **Policy “Majority”** the perspective gets the threshold of the target threshold that numerically exceeds the others,
 -  **Policy “Majority with Priority”** the perspective gets the threshold of a specific target,